georgia-tech-db/evadb/docs/source/benchmarks/text_summarization.rst

    DESCRIBE mindsdb.hf_bart_sum_20;

-Use the model to summarize the CNN DailyMail news.
+Use the ``text summarization`` model to summarize the CNN news dataset:

 .. code-block:: text